JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab3.md

 In addition, there is a small networking problem.
 The AWS application is running in a network with 10.1.52.0/24 address space.
 The Azure application is ***also*** running in a network with 10.1.52.0/24 address space.
 Unfortunately the AWS and Azure cloud teams did not plan the design properly resulting in networks with IP overlap.
 You can easily solve this with F5 Distributed Cloud nodes.

-> For this demo, the internal DNS zone ***sales-demo.f5demos.internal*** has been pre-built in each public cloud environment.
-The zone is configured to forward all requests to the F5 Distributed Cloud node.

 You will complete the following tasks:
 - Validate DNS from the AWS "diagnostics" app
 - Create an Origin Pool for the Azure "backend"